Soft Scandi Style

 January 29, 2020

-But in truth, there’s only one thing that we can be absolutely certain of, and that is that change will be the only constant.
+The dawn of a new decade invariably gives rise to a whole host of grandiose pronouncements about new trends and cultural shifts for the next ten years.
+True to form, here’s my top seven.
+But in truth, there’s only one thing that we can be absolutely certain of in 2020, and that is that change will be the only constant.

-Regrettably the chaos of international politics shows no signs of abating and the cacophony of shouting about climate change is intensifying as truanting school children bear placards daubed with slogans like “You know it’s time for change when children act like leaders, and leaders act like children.”
+Regrettably the chaos of international politics shows no signs of abating.
+The cacophony of shouting about climate change is intensifying.
+And truanting school children bear placards daubed with slogans like “You know it’s time for change when children act like leaders, and leaders act like children.”
 Stress related illnesses are predicted to be the primary cause of sickness in 2020, accounting for 44% of all work-related absences.
-Meanwhile, the titans of big tech are held responsible and their dominions increasingly viewed with suspicion: 32% of UK and US citizens have reputedly closed or deactivated a social media account in the last 12 months (Global Web Index 2019).
+Meanwhile, the titans of big tech are held responsible and their dominions increasingly viewed with suspicion.
+32% of UK and US citizens have reputedly closed or deactivated a social media account in the last 12 months (Global Web Index 2019).

 Besides, today’s increasingly informed consumer expects it.
-After all, with the swipe of an app you can already have a world-class workout in your pyjamas thanks to exercise bikes with in-built tablets from Peleton and interactive mirrors by mirror.co that live stream expert personal trainers direct to your bedroom.
-Add to this the mainstream rejection of plastic and escalating popular engagement with sustainability — think David Attenborough’s surprise appearance at a plastic-free Glastonbury — and it’s clear that now a broader concern for wellbeing (that of the planet as well as ourselves) has finally hit the main stage.
+After all, with the swipe of an app you can already have a world-class workout in your pyjamas thanks to exercise bikes with in-built tablets from Peleton.
+Or interactive mirrors by mirror.co that live stream expert personal trainers direct to your bedroom.
+Add to this the mainstream rejection of plastic and escalating popular engagement with sustainability.
+Think David Attenborough’s surprise appearance at a plastic-free Glastonbury!
+And it’s clear that for 2020, and hopefully beyond, a broader concern for wellbeing (that of the planet as well as ourselves) has finally hit the main stage.

 And this is no fickle assertion.
 Major brands everywhere are scrambling to acquire clean and green credentials as consumers demand transparency.
-Venerable art institutions are hectored for accepting sponsorship from BP, Lego have introduced plant-based plastic bricks and even Coca Cola has pledged to recycle a used bottle or can for every one the company sells by 2030.
+Venerable art institutions are hectored for accepting sponsorship from BP.
+Lego have introduced plant-based plastic bricks.
+Even Coca Cola has pledged to recycle a used bottle or can for every one the company sells by 2030.

-In this age of rage, rebellion finds its way into design too.
-We’ve seen it already when stellar designers such as Paola Navone decide to work with McDonalds and Pierre Frey, renowned purveyor of fine French fabrics, pairs up with creative provocateurs like Christian Astuguevielle, who duly re-coloured and black-swoosh graffitied all over a classic 18th Century voile as his contribution to its archive.
+In this age of rage and protest, rebellion finds its way into design too.
+We’ve seen it already when stellar designers such as Paola Navone decide to work with McDonalds.
+Or the renowned purveyor of fine French fabrics, Pierre Frey, pairs up with creative provocateurs like Christian Astuguevielle.
+He duly re-coloured and black-swoosh graffitied all over a classic 18th Century voile as his contribution to its archive.

-For such a historic house to have embraced this kind of radical disruption, it’s clear, as Patrick Frey, son of Pierre and current patriarch of the brand says, “today there’s a kind of freedom in the home business.
+For such a historic house to have embraced this kind of radical disruption, it’s clear, as Patrick Frey, patriarch of the brand says, “today there’s a kind of freedom in the home business.
 Everything is mixed up.
 Your home is the only place you can escape this crazy world, so today, everything is possible!”
-It also lights the 2020 way for any brand to prompt a re-evaluation of its offer: provocative partnerships.
+It also lights the 2020 way forward for any brand to prompt a re-evaluation of its offer.
+In other words, provocative partnerships.

-Nevertheless, while all things green are currently the dominant narrative, including every shade of the colour for interiors, by the end of 2020, I’d wager a return to monochrome, but not in the stark Scandi modernist style of ten years ago.
+Certainly all things green are currently the dominant narrative, including every shade of the colour for interiors.
+However, by the end of 2020, I’d wager a return to monochrome, but not in the stark Scandi modernist style of ten years ago.
 This new iteration will be warm, tactile and full of nuance such as the Monochrome collection by The Paint and Paper Library.
-Created in collaboration with The Royal Society of British Architects, it’s presented as a set of six pairs of black and whites, each with the subtlest of coordinated undertones from ochre to grey, blue and green.
+Created in collaboration with The Royal Society of British Architects, it’s presented as a set of six pairs of black and whites.
+Each having the subtlest of coordinated undertones from ochre to grey, blue and green.

 Or consider the 15 ultra matte shades that make up the palette of Gris, a new paint brand from former make-up artist Liz Michael.
 Here an exquisitely curated solvent-free set of cloudy whites, smoky greys and Japanese-inspired indigo blues suggest a serene, as well as green, future.
-In particular, I predict that dark inky midnight blues and blue-undertoned dark browns will come to dominate, as they imply the solidity of black without its absoluteness, powerful yet dignified colours that project elegance and sophistication.
+In particular, I predict that dark inky midnight blues and blue-undertoned dark browns will come to dominate in 2020.
+They imply the solidity of black without its absoluteness.
+Powerful yet dignified colours that project elegance and sophistication.
 A beacon perhaps for a more considered, and grounded, way forward?

-However, in perhaps a counter intuitive twist to all this streamlining and sustainability, furniture is getting decidedly chubbier.
-But then curvy, rounded and plump designs are the literal expression of comfort; when we seek solace, it is not to a stiff-backed chair that we intuitively turn.
+In perhaps a counter intuitive twist to all this streamlining and sustainability, furniture is getting decidedly chubbier.
+But then curvy, rounded and plump designs are the literal expression of comfort.
+When we seek solace, it is not to a stiff-backed chair that we intuitively turn.
 In times of strife we need to be able to sink deeply into our sofas and feel them cosset and console us.
 Add to this the exponential rise of home cinema alongside home-working and the trend for deep, wide sofas as the modern home’s definitive work/play hub is nigh.
 So much so that even some of the resolutely trim’n’taut high-end Italian brands have taken a punt on the fat side.

 Following 2019s embrace of humble materials — plywood, cork, rattan et al — and in tandem with the above, will come an even more forceful rejection of the tight strictures and perfect polish of previous years.
-Epitomised by Ukranian design, something of an outlier on the design scene, it’s a rough-hewn style that favours uncomplicated styling, elemental materials and solid forms.
+2020 may well be epitomised by Ukranian design, something of an outlier on the design scene.
+It’s a rough-hewn style that favours uncomplicated styling, elemental materials and solid forms.

-Admittedly rather more Flintstones than Futuristic, it’s something that Viktoriya Yakusha, director of the Ukranian-based Faina design, calls “naïve design: simple in form, yet with a deep philosophy behind it.”
+Admittedly rather more Flintstones than Futuristic, it’s something that Viktoriya Yakusha, director of the Ukranian-based Faina Design, calls “naïve design.
+Simple in form, yet with a deep philosophy behind it.”
 This is no understatement.
-The Ukraine is a country with prehistoric roots, and it has stubbornly maintained its indigenous craft traditions for pottery, musical instruments and woodwork employing techniques and processes that date back 400-years.
+The Ukraine is a country with prehistoric roots.
+It has stubbornly maintained its indigenous craft traditions for pottery, musical instruments and woodwork employing techniques and processes that date back 400-years.
 And despite current political woe, it’s precisely this resolutely hand-crafted authenticity that marks it out as one to watch.

-Interesting to note too, in view of my assertion that monochrome will come to dominate in the style stakes, that certainly at Faina Design, its work is also rendered largely in black and white.
+Interesting too, in view of my assertion that monochrome will come to dominate, at Faina Design, work is rendered largely in black and white.

 More broadly a renewed respect for the past can be seen in the resurgence in popularity of crafting, live music, poetry jams, printed books and old-school paper diaries.
 Design-led stationery companies, like Papier, which specialises in monogrammed writing sets, notebooks and personalised cards, are seeing record growth.
 Sales of books have risen 5% to bring in £5.7 billion in the UK (according to The Sunday Times).
 Meanwhile people like Brooklyn-based designer Scott Bodenner are making fabric woven from mohair, silk and old cassette tape ribbons.